 Last weekend, our son David married a girl with a contagious smile like that.
 She comes from one of the most joyful families I’ve ever met.

 She and her mom and sisters used to dress as clowns and entertain at birthday parties.
-(She can even juggle and ride a unicycle!)
+What’s more, she can even juggle and ride a unicycle!

-So, unbeknownst to Bonnie, we smuggled a few clown noses into the reception, so we could properly welcome her to the family.
+So, unbeknownst to Bonnie, we smuggled a few clown noses into the reception.
+That way, we could give Bonnie a proper welcome into our family.

 [If you can’t see the video, click here to view it.]